 - a.
 The buzzer emits a local acknowledgment sound and follows an emergency active buzz pattern to alert both the wearer and nearby individuals.
 This pattern will repeat until emergency mode is exited. - b.
 The RED LED will flash rapidly and periodically, providing a visual indication of the emergency situation. - c.
-GNSS geolocation data are reported at an increased rate to provide comprehensive information.
+Geolocation data (starting with GNSS by default) are reported at an increased rate to provide comprehensive information.
 This rate is every 4 minutes as defined by register 0x 24. - d.
-If there are other geolocation scan types defined, they will continue to be performed while CHICKADEE is in the EMERGENCY state.
+If the unit is configured for additional geolocation scan types to occur aside from GNSS, they will continue to be performed while CHICKADEE is in the EMERGENCY state.